simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 >
 > The coax is typically $50\ \Omega$ impedance, whereas the waveguide might be $200\ \Omega$.
 Actually, the impedance of a waveguide is a complicated subject, there are three ways to calculate it, and it is a strong function of frequency.
 Therefore, some tuning must be applied.
 The tuning can be in the form of screws, or position of the probe, or the distance to the back short.
 >
 > What about the **length of the probe**, compared to the wavelength?
 The lower TE01 cutoff of a guide occurs when the broad dimension is half-wavelength in free space.
-At the centre of the band, the broad dimension is 3/4 wavelength, and the narrow dimension is (typically) 3/8 wavelength.
-The probe is typically 1/2 the narrow dimension in length, or 3/16 wavelength at centre frequency.
+At the centre of the band, the broad dimension is 3/4 $\lambda$, and the narrow dimension is (typically) 3/8 $\lambda$.
+The probe is typically 1/2 the narrow dimension in length, or 3/16 $\lambda$ at centre frequency.
 However, this is also a parameter that can be varied to optimize a design, along with the diameter of the probe and whether it retains a dielectric jacket or is bare.
 >
 > > [!warning] Probe radius tuning
 > > The inner conductor of the air-filled coax is assumed to maintain the same diameter as the inner conductor of the preceding coaxial cable.
 To avoid impedance discontinuities, if adjustments to the probe's radius are needed during manufacturing (e.g., using a lathe), it is crucial to preserve the radius of this section.
 This can be achieved by marking the distance corresponding to the thickness of the waveguide after the insulation has been removed.